-As consumers become more accustomed to internet-enabled devices such as smart watches, IoT appliances, and in-home assistants like Amazon’s Alexa, it won’t be long before they start to expect similar technologies from the medical industry.
-Current medical innovations include telemedicine (Skyping your doctor), mobile apps, and leveraging artificial intelligence (machine learning and pattern recognition) to streamline diagnostics.
+As consumers become more accustomed to internet-enabled devices such as smart watches, IoT appliances, and in-home assistants like Amazon’s Alexa, it won’t be long before they start to expect similar medical technologies from the healthcare industry.
+Current medical innovations include telemedicine (Skyping your doctor), mobile apps, and leveraging artificial intelligence to streamline diagnostics.
 But those are just the beginning.

 As is common in such digital transformations, the space is crowded with both new innovators and established firms.
 In the case of the latter, a reduction in overall healthcare spending will have a big impact on their bottom line.
 Up and down the value chain, there are almost endless opportunities for greater efficiency.
 One example: as medicine becomes increasingly data-driven, fewer tests and less prescription experimentation will be required to accurately diagnose and treat illness.
 Another example: as diagnostic equipment becomes more compact, hospitals will start to lose their monopoly on a panoply of services.

 Most data scientists define artificial intelligence as the ability of algorithms to process vast sets of data, recognize patterns within that data, and make decisions based on those discoveries.

 Specifically, we’ve been seeing lots of artificial intelligence applications come from the diagnostic side of healthcare.
 Last year, a Radiology study found that artificial intelligence could diagnose tuberculosis.
 First, a deep neural network (DNN) was “trained” by showing it a series of TB-positive and TB-negative x-rays, then the system was shown a new series of x-rays and asked to make a diagnosis.
 Overall, the system correctly identified TB-positive and negative x-rays 96% of the time.